Canadian Boating Statistics

 The number of households owning pleasure craft and the number of pleasure craft owned in Canada declined in 1994.
 According to estimates generated in its most recent Household Facilities and Equipment Survey (HFE), Statistics Canada reported that 1.3 million Canadian households owned 1.75 million recreational craft ranging from personal watercraft such as seadoos and sailboards to large yachts.
 These figures are down from the estimated 1.5 million households and 2 million craft* reported by the same survey in 1992.
 One in every eight Canadian households reported owning a recreational boat in 1994 compared to an estimated one in seven in 1992, according to the survey's results.
 Rental boats were not included in the survey.

-Data from: "Stats Can Survey Estimates of Pleasure Boat Ownership in Canada 1994" [Government Directory: Industry Canada: Strategis])
+Data from: "Stats Can Survey Estimates of Pleasure Boat Ownership in Canada 1994" [Government Directory: Innovation, Science and Economic Development Canada (was Industry Canada): Strategis])

 Source: the former Office of Recreational Boating